cisagov/ScubaGear/baselines/powerbi.md

 ### Policies
 #### MS.POWERBI.8.1v1
-Enable Power BI audit log generation in the Power BI tenant.
+Power BI audit log generation SHALL be enabled in the Power BI tenant.

 - _Rationale:_ Without logging it is possible for a unwanted or malicious event to happen without any way of tracking it down.
 Audit logs will keep a record of what is happening making incident response simpler.
 - _Last modified:_ June 2023